magpie-ea/magpie-backend/README.md

 ### Local (Offline) Deployment

-From now on, the _\_babe_ backend is available as a one-click executable to be run locally.
-Just download the archive corresponding to your platform under the Releases tab](https://github.com/babe-project/BABE/releases).
+From now on, the _\_magpie_ backend is available as a one-click executable to be run locally.
+Just download the archive corresponding to your platform under the Releases tab](https://github.com/magpie-ea/magpie-backend/releases).
 Then:

 - Extract the archive
 - Go to the folder `bin/`
-- In your terminal, run `./babe console`
+- In your terminal, run `./magpie console`
 - Open `localhost:4000` in your browser

-Note that the experiment database lives in the file `babe_db.sqlite3`.
+Note that the experiment database lives in the file `magpie_db.sqlite3`.

 For now, since the database file is bundled with the release itself, whenever you download a new release, it will contain no previous experiment results.
 For dynamic retrieval, you can manually upload relevant experiment results as custom records.
 If you want to keep all previous experiments, you may:

-- Copy the old `babe_db.sqlite3` file from the old release to the old release.
+- Copy the old `magpie_db.sqlite3` file from the old release to the old release.
 However, please note that this method wouldn't work whenever the database schema changes between releases, since [Sqlite doesn't support removing columns in migrations](https://stackoverflow.com/questions/8442147/how-to-delete-or-add-column-in-sqlite).

 ### Local (Offline) Deployment with Docker (Old method)

-If, for whatever reason, the downloaded release fails to run on your system, you may run the _\_babe_ backend via Docker instead.
+If, for whatever reason, the downloaded release fails to run on your system, you may run the _\_magpie_ backend via Docker instead.
 The following are the instructions.

 #### First-time installation (requires internet connection)